chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/stabilization.rst

   \\
   &\int_{\Omega}  v_k \left(\partial_t u_k+ u_l \partial_l u_k - f_k \right) \mathrm{d}\Omega  - \int_{\Omega} \left( \partial_k \right) v_k p \mathrm{d}\Omega
   \\
-  &+ \nu \int_{\Omega} \left( \partial_l v_k \right) \left( \partial_l u_k  \right) \mathrm{d}\Omega  + \sum_K \gamma \int_{\Omega_k} \partial_l u_l \partial_k v_l = 0
+  &+ \nu \int_{\Omega} \left( \partial_l v_k \right) \left( \partial_l u_k  \right) \mathrm{d}\Omega  + \sum_K \gamma \int_{\Omega_k} \partial_l u_l \partial_k v_k = 0

 where :math:`\gamma` is an additional parameter that can be related to the augmented lagrangian formulation.
 The additional stabilization term improves the numerical accuracy of the solution and helps reducing oscillations for convection-dominated flows.
 In general, the optimal value for :math:`\gamma` depends on the solution on each element and it is therefore, problem dependent.
+In Lethe the value of :math:`\gamma` is equal to :math:`1`.
 In this case, the linear system to be solved in each non-linear iteration has the same structure as the one obtained with the classical formulation.
 Therefore, a good preconditioning is necessary to solve the linear system at each non linear iteration.
 In Lethe this is done using the Schur complement.

 Galerkin Least-Squares formulation